Ljubodrag Simonović: 1972 Summer Olympics

 The Yugoslav national team arrived to Munich, for the 1972 Summer Olympics, as the reigning world champions from Ljubljana 1970, and still hoping to win one of the medals, though the team was quite changed.
 The team's victory over Italy, 85–78, at the beginning of the tournament improved their expectations, but in the second round, the Yugoslav team was defeated by Puerto Rico, by a score of 79–74.

 It was later proven that two players from the Puerto Rican side had used illegal doping substances, prompting a protest from the Yugoslav players.
 Simonović however (aged 23), was ejected from the team, upon continuing to protest after the Yugoslav players had been silenced.
 Yugoslavia eventually finished 5th in the tournament.

 Writing

 After his retirement from sport he has written various books, including: "Rebellion of Robots", "Professionalism or Socialism", "Olympic Deception of the 'divine baron' – Pierre de Coubertin."
 His books center around a critique of Olympism and professional sports.

 He authored a piece about the mystery behind the 1987 death of German heptathlete Birgit Dressel who died at the age of 26.
+Simonović has written critiques of school where he has referred to it as an "oppressive institution" that "always corresponds with the ruling order."